-Janani Vivekananda is a Senior Project Manager at adelphi where she specialises in climate change and peacebuilding.
+Janani Vivekananda is a Senior Advisor on climate change, peace and security and a Senior Project Manager at adelphi.
 In this role, she focuses on peace and security, vulnerability, adaptation, conflict and risk analyses, conflict and resources, and urban governance.
 With her background in field research and operations, she aims at promoting participatory, locally owned processes in order to connect ground realities with policy processes and vice versa, thereby fostering the linked goals of peace and sustainable development.

 Her work to date has involved conducting participatory field research on community-level resilience to conflict and climate change, researching and developing conflict-sensitive approaches to climate change adaptation, and increasing the capacity of governments and civil society to integrate climate and conflict risk into policies and field projects.
 Janani’s most recent work focuses on understanding the extent to which development interventions in fragile and climate-affected urban contexts can build resilience to climate stress and contribute towards peacebuilding.
 Her particular interests and strengths lie in understanding the complexities of climate-, conflict- and natural-resource-related risks from a local contextual level and feeding these nuances into policy work.